OrangNils/1-TALASIM/README.md

 Everything is new to me, so I explore not only Git and GitHub, but also connecting anaconda with spyder and whatever might be possible.

 Also, the emoticons feature is fantastic :tea: :coffee: :tea:

+This line is modified on my local repository and pushed to the GitHub repository.